1909 Florida Keys hurricane: Preparations and impact

 At Sand Key, the Weather Bureau office was abandoned.
 The anemometer cups blew away, but sustained winds were estimated to have reached 100 mph.
 These winds also toppled the signal tower and all trees on the island.
 Waves inundated the entire island with at least 4 ft of water, washing away the outhouses and eventually the Weather Bureau building.
 Two windows at the top of the lighthouse shattered.
 At Boca Chica and Sugarloaf keys, the camps for workers constructing the Florida East Coast Railway (FEC) were destroyed.
 Twelve deaths occurred at Bahia Honda Key after the tugboat Sybil wrecked there.
-In Marathon, the timekeeper drowned.
+In Marathon, the storm's eye lasted 11/4 hour and an anemometer clocked 110 mi/h before being disabled.
+There the local timekeeper drowned.
 Overall, the death toll in the Florida Keys was much lower than during the 1906 hurricane – which killed hundreds – attributed to timely and effective warnings.
 The 1906 hurricane, this storm, and the 1910 hurricane each disrupted completion of the FEC.
 Nonetheless, the railroad was successfully extended to Key West in 1912.

 In Miami, a number of homes, warehouses, and other buildings were deroofed, including the Masonic temple.
 The March Villa, a newly built hotel, suffered severe damage.
 Throughout the city, there were downed trees and sporadic damage reports.
 In the vicinity of Hallandale, three washouts occurred along the FEC, delaying the train for four hours.
 Deerfield experienced its heaviest rainfall event in years.
 Precipitation and the winds combined to destroy nearly all crops in the town.
 While passing through the Bahamas, the hurricane produced sustained winds of 50 mph in Nassau, though no damage in the city was reported.
 Along the storm's entire path, 34 people were killed.